FidelityInternational/djangocms-navigation/README.rst

     pip install -r tests/requirements.txt
     python tests.settings.py

+    # Or on MacOS use Pyenv:
+    pyenv virtualenv myvirtualenvironmentname
+    pyenv activate myvirtualenvironmentname

 App Integration
 ===============

-To register model to use navigation app, app should provide class in cms_config.py which inherit `CMSAppConfig` class.
-It should have `djangocms_navigation_enabled` flag True which register to use djangocms_navigation and provide model mapping object, `navigation_models`.
+To register models to use the navigation app, provide a class in cms_config.py which inherits the `CMSAppConfig` class.
+It should have a `djangocms_navigation_enabled` flag set to True which registers the app with djangocms_navigation and provides the model mapping object, `navigation_models`.

-Mapping object should provide Model class as key and list of model fields which will be used for autocomplete form fields.
+The mapping object should provide a Model class as key and a list of model fields which will be used in the case of autocomplete form fields.
 E.g. if you have a PageContent model and an Article model, when you are choosing the Content_Object to link a menu item to, you may want the "title" field for the PageContent model and the "slug" field for the Article model.
-Example of configuration defined below.
+An example of the configuration is defined below.

 .. code-block:: python